vesmihaylov/vesmihaylov/README.md

-- 👋 Hi, I’m @vesmihaylov
+- 👋 Hello, I’m Veselin.
-- 👀 I’m interested in Game Development
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning JavaScript & front-end frameworks like Vue and React.
-- 💞️ I’m looking to collaborate on PHP projects
+- 💞️ I’m looking to collaborate on PHP projects.
-- 📫 How to reach me - ping me a private message
+- 📫 How to reach me - ping me a private message on <a href="https://www.linkedin.com/in/veselin-mihaylov-89bb87193/">LinkedIn</a>.